bryan273/SpamHam-Prediction/README.md

 # SpamHam Prediction
- This is dicoding project for machine learning developer course.
-I made a model to estimate whether an email text is spam or ham with NLP technique.
+ This is a Dicoding project for the machine learning developer course.
+I made a model to estimate whether an email text is spam or ham with the NLP technique.